aroberge/friendly-traceback-docs/docs/source/mu_run.rst

 Using friendly with Mu
 --------------------------------

-To use friendly with Mu, I need to use a second, very short program, and run that program instead::
+To use friendly with Mu when running a program in this way, I need to use a second, very short program, and run that program instead::

     from friendly.mu import run
     run("test.py")

 .. image:: images/test_problem_friendly.png
-   :scale: 60 %
+   :scale: 50 %
    :alt: Mu with friendly running test_problem

 As should be expected, a traceback is shown, with a hint added.